M4444/TMatrix/README.md

 ### Acknowledgments
 Thanks to:
 - [Infinisil](https://github.com/Infinisil) for creating a NixOS Linux package
-- [filalex77](https://github.com/filalex77) for creating a Gentoo Linux package
+- [filalex77](https://github.com/filalex77) for creating a Gentoo Linux package, adding bash and zsh completions scripts and a .editorconfig file
-- [eliasrg](https://github.com/eliasrg) for creating an Arch Linux package and clarifying the installation options on Arch Linux
+- [eliasrg](https://github.com/eliasrg) for creating an Arch Linux package, clarifying the installation options on Arch Linux, adding CMake install commands for the man page and helping in the creation of completions scripts
 - [Makefile-dot-in](https://github.com/Makefile-dot-in) for fixing a problem linking atomic on Android
 - [sebpardo](https://github.com/sebpardo) for pointing out a typo in the man page
 - [fosspill](https://github.com/fosspill) for correcting the name of the required ncurses library